 order cheap generic cialis online canadian pharmacy What is Firefly Institute?

 It is a series of photography camps for women.
 The fall camps will be for “seasoned” photographers – intermediate to professional.
 The spring camps will be for beginners.
 Our first fall camp is in Sonoma, CA next November, 2016!

-http://metronidazole-otc.com/ where can i buy metronidazole over the counter What happens during camp?
+buy generic viagra What happens during camp?
 Are there classes?
 Why is it called “camp”?

 Campers will choose between four classes in the morning, four in the afternoon.
 Twenty classes total will be offered over the course of the five day camp in many genres of photography.
 We will have some of the best photography teachers of national and international renown.
 Campers will be able to learn solid skills, gain new understanding and inspiration, and make new photographs for their portfolios.